dvreeze/ocp-java-17-learning/doc/chapter13-concurrency.md

 A *user-defined thread* is created by the application developer.
 Maybe most programs do not create any user thread, leaving only one user thread, namely the one calling the `main(String[])` method.
-We call such programs *single-threaded*, although technically that is not correct.
+We call such programs *single-threaded*, although technically that is not entirely correct.

 System and user-defined threads can be created as *daemon threads*.
 These are threads that will not prevent the JVM from exiting when the program finishes.
 In other words, a Java program ends when the only remaining threads are daemon threads.